Health Insurance in Christchurch

 What's covered by health insurance in Christchurch?

 Christchurch health insurance typically covers surgical procedures, specialist consultations, diagnostic tests (MRI, CT scans, ultrasounds), hospital accommodation, cancer treatment, and medical procedures.
-Coverage is identical to other cities, with comprehensive plans offering annual benefit limits of $250,000-$500,000.
+Coverage is identical to other cities, with comprehensive plans offering annual benefit limits that vary by policy — check policy wordings for specifics.

 Ready to Compare Christchurch Health Insurance?